The Inclusive Methodist Church Strategy

 - Following on from those years of work, as a Church we have made significant progress across all protected characteristics as stated under the Equalities Act 2010 and Equality, Diversity and Inclusion (EDI).
 However, today the issue of race, sexuality, gender and disability discrimination is still a major challenge for the Church, and in becoming an “Inclusive Church” there will need to be a significant transformation, which will include organisational, structural and cultural changes.

-- At the heart of these changes, the Council has recognised that EDI must move beyond being “one of many priorities competing for scarce resources and finance”, to being viewed as an essential and integral part of the Church’s life.
+At the heart of these changes, the Council has recognised that EDI must move beyond being “one of many priorities competing for scarce resources and finance”, to being viewed as an essential and integral part of the Church’s life.
 A way to facilitate this is to embed the themes of EDI across the Connexion.
+We have a new Justice Dignity and Solidarity Strategy that identifies how we will do this.

 Inclusive Methodist Church